RageAgainstThePixel/unity-cli/README.md

 `hub [options] <args...>`: Run Unity Hub command line arguments (passes args directly to the hub executable).

 - `--verbose`: Enable verbose output.
+- `--json`: Prints the last line of output as a json string, which contains the operation results.
 - `<args...>`: Arguments to pass directly to the Unity Hub executable.

 Lists available Unity Hub commands: